Frequently Asked Questions

 See Maps & Directions for basic driving directions to the Visitor Center in Memorial Auditorium from surrounding locations.

 For security reasons, few locations on campus will hold large bags or other parcels.
-Visitor Information Services cannot store these items.
+Visitor Information Services has limited availability to store items for visitors who are on campus to attend a student-led tour.
 The Arrillaga Alumni Center provides small lockers for Stanford alumni.
 The Cantor Arts Center has limited storage facilities for visitors to the museum.
 Open, unsecured shelves are available for storing smaller bags and backpacks while viewing the museum, and paid lockers are available to store small carry-on suitcases.

 Many buildings on campus are not accessible to vehicular traffic.
 Many Stanford University community members walk or bike to get from one campus location to another.
 Additionally, the Marguerite Shuttle is a free bus network with several routes that service locations both on and off campus.
 Key locations served by the Marguerite Shuttle include Tresidder Union, the Main Quad, Memorial Auditorium, the Stanford Linear Accelerator Center, the Palo Alto CalTrain Station, downtown Palo Alto, the Stanford Shopping Center, and the San Antonio Shopping Center.
 If you are interested in biking around Stanford, the Campus Bike Shop located at Tresidder Union rents bicycles to visitors.